alfredkam/yakojs/doc.md

     xAxis : {
       // including format will show the xAxis Label format : 'dateTime',
+      // or if wanted custom label
+      // format: 'custom',
+      // labels: [Array of label], this label must match the data value length, if not it will be zero
+      textAnchor: 'start', // or 'middle' or 'end' - positions the label
+      // options for configuring format `datetime`
       // interval indicates the data interval, the number of the interval indicates the label tick interval
       // same representation is also used for `dateTimeLabelFormat`
       // s - seconds